TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 The above table describes the maximum required supply voltage and supply current for each subsystem.
 The input and error subsystems require an identical amount of power to function.
 There are devices that need power in the input and error subsystems respectively.

 Main Processor
-The main processor is rated to run at 5 V and 500 mA, this means that the total power consumed would be
+The main processor is rated to run at 5 VDC and 500 mA, this means that the total power consumed would be
 ~~~math
 P_{Main Processor} = VI = (5V)(500mA) = 2.5W
 ~~~